Personal Making Assignment 1: Hacking Zine

 Grading & Submission

-• Take photos/scans of each page of your Zine (cover, pages 2-3, pages 4-5, pages 6-7, back cover).
-Merge them into a single PDF file and upload that to Canvas.
+- Take photos/scans of each page of your Zine (cover, pages 2-3, pages 4-5, pages 6-7, back cover).
+Merge them into a single PDF file, with your reflection at the end, and upload that to Canvas.

-• Also bring your zine to class on Tues 1/23 for our first personal making critique.
+- Also bring your zine to class on Weds 9/4 for our first personal making critique.
 I know sharing personal art and narratives can be dauting: don’t worry, we’ll go over norms and how to give constructive and caring feedback beforehand.
-If you borrowed any materials, please return them during this class too!

 Estimated/expected time: It is my hope you spend no more than 5 hours on this assignment.
 Ideally, you will spend around 1 hour brainstorming and thumbnailing your zine, and no more than 30 minutes per page.